 You can still get in touch with us by email and on the phone, however, please note that it may take a little longer than usual for us to respond to queries during this period due to amended working patterns for our staff.

-- The Education Department office is closed but can be contacted by email 9.30am to 5.30pm Monday to Friday.
-They are still working to deliver Qualifying Sessions, handle applications to join the Inn and apply for Scholarships and other key services.
+- The Education Department is open with staff in the office on a rota basis.
+They are working to deliver Qualifying Sessions online, handling applications to join the Inn and applications for Scholarships and other key services.
 Please contact Education by email.

 - The Bridge Bar is closed until further notice